Aagnen/FullstackOpen/Notes.md

 - execution order of middleware is the same as the order that they are loaded into express with the *app.use* function

 ✨ 🎉✨ Backend and Frontend work with all put, post, get, delete, locally and online! ✨ 🎉✨

+## Lint

+> *Generically, lint or a linter is any tool that detects and flags errors in programming languages, including stylistic errors*